Sustainable Opportunities

 Funded projects or initiatives must fall under at least one of the following categories:

-- Non-Academic Research - Academic research is not to be funded by the Green Fund due to alignment with Administrative Policy 820.
-However, non-academic research such as pilot projects, surveys, data collection, etc. can be funded to help inform UWRF's sustainability efforts and initiatives.
+- Non-Academic Research - Non-academic research such as pilot projects, surveys, data collection, etc. can be funded to help inform UWRF's sustainability efforts and initiatives.
+Academic research is not to be funded by the Green Fund due to alignment with Administrative Policy 820.

 - Energy - This category allows for renewable energy and energy efficiency initiatives to assist in reducing the campus' energy consumption and reliance on fossil fuels.
 This may also allow for the purchase of renewable energy credits or renewable energy programs through utility companies.